Coastal Financial (CCB)

 High Quality

-Coastal Financial is an exciting business.
-Its strong sales growth and returns on capital show it’s capable of quick and profitable expansion.
+Coastal Financial is in a league of its own.
+Its exceptional revenue growth and returns on capital show it can expand quickly and profitably.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst